Hywan/mnt.io/content/articles/2025-08-21-sqlite/index.md

 Since we have spotted the problem, we have written a benchmark to measure the solutions.
 The benchmark simulates 10'000 events, with 1 gap every 80 events.
-A set of data we consider _realistic_ somehow for a normal user (not for a poweruser though, because a poweruser has usually more gaps than events).
-Here are before/after results.
+A set of data we consider _realistic_ somehow for a normal user (not for a power-user though, because a power-user has usually more gaps than events).
+Here are the before/after results.

 <figure>